JelenaPicilevica/Training_Spring_React/README.md

 How to run the App:
 1. Download file and open through IntelliJ IDEA or other IDE
-2. Generate React project: npx create-react-app frontend
+2. Generate React project: npm install
 3. Install Bootstrap, React Router, and reactstrap in the frontend directory: npm install --save bootstrap@5.1 react-cookie@4.1.1 react-router-dom@5.3.0 reactstrap@8.10.0
 4. Create database “testdb4”, if you want to add database with other name, change the name also in application.properties file
 5. Change password to yours in  application.properties file